Welcome to your online class with Professor Brad Reynolds.

 DO I HAVE TO ANSWER ALL THE QUESTIONS LISTED FOR EACH PROJECT?

-No. You can either cut and paste the questions into the body of an email and answer them, and send them, or you can make up your own questions.
-The important thing is that you state how your project relates to the primary history of your class, what did you need to know about the primary history of your class to complete the project, and what did you learn about the primary history of your class by doing the project.
+No. You can either cut and paste the questions into the body of an email and answer them and then send them, or you can make up your own questions.
+The important thing is that you state how your project relates to the primary history of your class (U.S. history between 1866 and 1999), you explain what you needed to know about the primary history of your class to complete the project, and you state what you learned about the primary history of your class by doing the project.

 HOW MANY OF A PARTICULAR TYPE OF PROJECT CAN I DO?